trueheart78/trueheart78.com/games.md

 ## :thought_balloon: Why? [:top:][top]

+> You should be playing games you enjoy.
+Just remember your pile when you start
+> looking for something else to play, instead of purchasing another title.
+>
-_"You should be playing games you enjoy.
-Just remember your pile when you start looking for something else to play, instead of purchasing another title.
-That's really all this is for - to make sure you enjoy what you're playing and getting rid of stuff that you aren't."_ - Me
+> That's really all this is for - to make sure you enjoy what you're playing and getting rid of
+> stuff that you aren't. - [Me, 2013][2013 - 12 month pile thread GWJ]

 <a id='notes-to-self'></a>